gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 [Gatsbygram](https://gatsbygram.gatsbyjs.org) is the first Gatsby 1.0
 example site.

 It's a clone of Instagram built with Gatsby 1.0 to show how building websites with the React ecosystem, Gatsby's new GraphQL data processing layer, and the principles of Progress Web App (PWA) design delivers great user experiences.

+## What is Gatsby

+Gatsby combines the fast performance of static websites with the powerful abstractions, excellent tools, and client capabilities of the web-app world.

 ### Gatsby is fast